daleonpz/Research-Project/chapter2.md

 library         as sensor reading and driving provided by the
                 rover-app library.

-Mantainability  The follower code should be mantainable following
+Maintainability  The follower code should be maintainable following
                 principles of modularity and encapsulation, and
                 avoiding code duplication code.